It’s 11 PM and Your Terminal Just Hit 97% Accuracy

 print(f"GPU available: {len(tf.config.list_physical_devices('GPU')) > 0}")

-Loading and Exploring the MNIST Dataset
+Loading the MNIST Dataset

 import tensorflow as tf